study-groups/ds-projects/README.md

 - [Safe Driver Prediction for Automobile Insurance](https://github.com/mu-mandayam/DataScience/blob/master/Supervised_Learning_Capstone/Sup_Learning_Capstone_Safe_Driver.ipynb) by Murali Mandayam.
 Correctly classifying a driver during underwriting is an important aspect in automobile insurance.
 All the supervised learning algorithms I used classify a driver as a 1, to indicate safe driver, or 0, to indicate that the drivers' information needs a review prior to issuing a policy.

+- [Digit Recognizer](https://github.com/ISSablin/Digit_Recognizer.git) by Slava Sablin.
+A pretty straightforward approach to test some basic models and their combinations on a classic machine learning problem.
+The goal is to correctly identify digits from a MNIST ("Modified National Institute of Standards and Technology") dataset of tens of thousands of handwritten images.

 ## Unsupervised learning report

 - [Math lectures Part 1](https://github.com/ExtraLime/math-lectures) Combine NLP with supervised and unsupervised learning to classify math lectures.
 By William Morgan.